 Why does this happen?

-When most people think about “risk”, they focus on the likelihood of something happening.
+When we think about “risk”, we tend to focus on the likelihood of something happening.

-And when assessing the likelihood, they use past experience to decide the likelihood of the event occurring in the future.
+And when assessing the likelihood, we use past experience as a guide for the likelihood of the event occurring in the future.

 Everything has worked fine up to now, so it will be fine into the future.

-And if they believe likelihood is low, they believe the risk is low.
+And if we believe the likelihood is low, we interpret this as meaning the risk is low.

-But it is probably not as low as they think.
+But it is probably not as low as you think.

 Risk = Likelihood x Impact

-And it’s when we think about the ‘impact’ of a technology failure that we start to pay attention.
+It’s when we think about the ‘impact’ of a cybersecurity attack that we start to pay attention.

-When an organisation sees that the impact of an event could be catastrophic (even if the likelihood of its occurrence is low), it will work hard to reduce both the likelihood and the impact of the event.
+When we see that the impact of an event could be catastrophic (even if the likelihood of its occurrence is low), we will work hard to reduce both the likelihood and the impact of the event.

-Only then can it say it is truly managing its risks.
+Only then can we say we are truly managing the risks.

-Two simple questions to ask about your organisation’s IT and risk management:
+Two things to consider about your cybersecurity risk management:

-- What are we doing to minimise the likelihood of a failure in our key technology (e.g. email / file shares / CRM / ERP / Accounting)?
+- What are you doing to minimise the likelihood of an unauthorised login to a key system (e.g. email / file shares / CRM / ERP / Accounting)?

 [Red flag: An answer that assumes Microsoft or another cloud provider won’t have a failure]

-- What are we doing to minimise the impact of such a failure?
+- What are you doing to minimise the impact of such an incident?